Hambaka/golden_sun_password_converter/README.md

 ## Usage

 Put the binary file and a text file called `input.txt` that contains Golden Sun password in the same folder, then run binary.
 It will output `output.txt` in the same folder.
+- If input file is English version, then output file is Japanese version.
+- If input file is Japanese version, then output file is English version.

 **Note: The encoding of `input.txt` must be `UTF-8`.**